Frequently asked questions

-You can check the credit line status on the E*TRADE website at any time by clicking on your line of credit account from the Complete View.
+You can check the credit line status on the E*TRADE website at any time by clicking on your Line of Credit account from the Complete View.

 How can a Maintenance Call be resolved?

 You are required to maintain a minimum level of eligible securities in your collateral account.
 A decrease in the market value of your collateral may require you to deposit additional cash or securities into the pledged account or by paying down all or a portion of the outstanding amount, this is called a “maintenance call”.
-If any of the pledged collateral for your E*TRADE Line of Credit is held in a managed portfolio, failure to satisfy a Maintenance Call may result in the termination of any applicable advisory agreement.
-Call us at 800-ETRADE-1 (800-387-2331) with any questions on how to resolve a Maintenance Call.
+If any of the pledged collateral for your Line of Credit is held in a managed portfolio, failure to satisfy a Maintenance Call may result in the termination of any applicable advisory agreement.
+Call us at 800-387-2331 with any questions on how to resolve a Maintenance Call.

 What is my interest rate?

 Interest rates will be determined by your estimated credit line at the time of application and is subject to change.
 This rate is calculated based on a 360-day year.
 Rates are tied to the 30-day rolling compounded average Secured Overnight Financing Rate (SOFR), as published by the Federal Reserve Bank of New York, plus a variable rate adjustment, plus a margin.
 The SOFR rate may be reset every business day (or the following business day in event of a holiday).
 Processing fees may apply for payments made by check.
 Please see rates, fees and other important information at etrade.com/lineofcreditrates.

 Are there minimum monthly payments on my Line of Credit?